pyricau/fragnums/README.md

 * The suggestion that we should stop using enums because *#perfmatters* is a fallacy.
 An enum is essentially a class.
 Every new class makes our binary a bit bigger and our runtime a bit slower.
 Should we stop using classes?
 Or should we instead focus on the perf problems that actually matter?
 * This library shows how to implement a very basic backstack.
 You don't need enums for that, you could have a `Screen` class instead.
 However, it's cool to know that one could make an enum centric app.
+* If you're into trolling at conferences, you can get the *#enumsmatter* T-Shirt [here](https://teespring.com/enumsmatter).
+I am not affiliated with this T-Shirt campaign.

 ![screenshot1.png](assets/screenshot1.png)